770120041/MyBlog/_posts/2020-3-18-internview-AmazonBQ.md

 e)        Tell me a time when you overcame a challenge
 f)        Tell me a time when you worked under close supervision or extremely loose supervision

+When I was on call at thouguhtSpot.
+Customer reported a very important bug that impacting the SingleSign-On system.
+And many big customers are impacted by this bug and they are't able to login once in a while.
+So since I was on-call so after discussing with my manager.
+He suggests I tried to fix this bug myself and try to ask others wheneven I am blocked.

+After looking at logs and stack traces.
+I leart that this bug is hard because it needs to refactor some logic and also it is appeared in many different versions.

+[Working on this is a big challenge and under a lot of pressure. because this bug is impacting many customers so there are 3 SRES will send me a message every day asking the updates.]
+ But after 2 weeks of hard work, I was able to solve this with the help of other team members.
+And looking back I am very grateful to my manager to give me the chance to solve a big problem on my own and it also give me a chance to learn the codebase in a hard way.

+REaons:
+devoted

 6. Leadership / Relationship
 a)        Tell me a time when you helped a peer / other